 In many ways there is a lot to associate Alenka with the singer born just nineteen days previously and circa forty miles away, Vlaďka Prachařová – the one being born in Zlín (becoming known as Gottwaldov during the Communist era, before reverting to its old name) and the other in Brno – since they both have that gorgeous tone to the voice and, although Alenka is not quite such an obvious ‘sex bomb’ as Vlaďka, there is a ‘quiet sexiness’ there, which is entirely fitting, since the surname, ‘Tichá’ literally does mean ‘quiet’ (a somewhat inappropriate name for a singer, then!)
-Another thing that is entirely fitting is that her cover of The Archies’ ‘Sugar Sugar’ was entitled ‘Med a cukr’ (‘Honey And Sugar’), since that voice of hers is pure honey, as evidenced by this charming video of her covering of Laura Nyro’s ‘Hands Off The Man/Flim Flam Man’), ‘Dám vám lék’ (‘I Give You The Cure’).
+Another thing that is entirely fitting is that her cover of The Archies’ ‘Sugar Sugar’ was entitled ‘Med a cukr’ (‘Honey And Sugar’), since that voice of hers is pure honey, as evidenced by this charming video of her covering of Laura Nyro’s ‘Hands Off The Man (Flim Flam Man)’, ‘Dám vám lék’ (‘I Give You The Cure’).
 The music and original English-language lyrics were composed by Laura Nyro herself, with Czech-language lyrics by Jiří Kameš.
 Instrumental accompaniment came from Orchestr Studio Brno under Erik Knirsch and it was recorded at Čs. rozhlas Brno (Czechoslovak Radio Brno) on 19th October 1972.
-Like Valérie Čižmárová’s ‘Oči nelžou’, from slightly earlier that year, which drew my attention to Craig Scott’s ‘When Jo Jo Runs’, this is another one of those cases where an Eastern Bloc covering brings a song from the Western World to a UK-based listener’s awareness…and very grateful I am to Alenka for doing so.
-It is a cracker of a tune!
+Like Valérie Čižmárová’s ‘Oči nelžou’, from slightly earlier that year, which drew my attention to Craig Scott’s subsequent covering of ‘When Jo Jo Runs’ (1973), originally by Crackers, this is another one of those cases where an Eastern Bloc covering brings a song from the Western World to a UK-based listener’s awareness…and very grateful I am to Alenka for doing so.
+It is – to allude to the aforementioned word once again – a ‘cracker’ of a tune!

 Going over to the other side of that 45 R.P.M. release, recorded on the same day, at the same location and with the same personnel comes ‘Náhody’ (‘Coincidences’), illustrating that, while the Czechoslovak record industry covered all the ‘good stuff’ coming from the West, it could come up with some fairly decent material of its own.
 The music was composed by Max Wittmann, with lyrics coming from Pavel Cmíral.
 If Max Wittmann could get together a tune like Helena Blehárová’s ‘Hodina ‘H” (‘Hour ‘H”) that is a fairly good indication of his qualities as a tunesmith.
 This is always a highly entertaining video, with a pair of rooftop dancers, too!